Many small businesses spend a good chunk of money, labor and time developing new products, technologies and services.

 Small businesses may not realize it, but a lot of the expenses you incurred developing that innovative new product, software program, or production process may be directly credited from your tax bill.

-The R&D tax credit has strict rules, but if you stick to them you can recoup those funds and use them to further your business growth and innovation.
+The R&D tax credit has strict rules, and now the option to expense those costs (in many cases) provides even more flexibility.
+If you stick to the rules, you can recoup those funds and use them to further your business growth and innovation.

 If you have any questions about this article, or any other tax or accounting needs to discuss, we’re always happy to help.
 Just click the button below to set up a free consultation: